Whether you manage a business or browse online for pleasure, you know that using the web may expose you and your firm to various threats.

-VPNs, or virtual private networks, are useful for hiding your online behavior and location and transporting data between your computer and the VPN server over a secure virtual tunnel.
+VPNs, virtual private networks, are useful for hiding your online behavior and location and transporting data between your computer and the VPN server over a secure virtual tunnel.

 Although VPNs keep prying eyes away from your information, some people distrust the VPNs themselves.
 Is it, after all, truly secure?